how to consign

 2. If you would like a inventory list you are welcome to print one but we do not use them.

-3. Once at the location check in with the team member at the gate.
-You will need to sign a form that you brought what we accept.
+3. Once at the location check in with the team member at the table.
+You will need to inital a form that you brought what we accept.
 It is you responsibility to make sure your items are acceptable.
 If we find items not acceptable on the floor it will be removed and noted.
 If we continue to find unacceptable items you will be asked not to come back.
 We understand if items get in by mistake but we pride ourselves on quality.

 Tagging Supplies: